Hope fades for eight missing after New Zealand volcanic island erupts

 GeoNet raised the alert level for the volcano in November because of an increase in volcanic activity.
 The volcano’s last fatal eruption was in 1914, when it killed 12 sulfur miners.
 There was a short-lived eruption in April 2016.

 Yet daily tours bring more than 10,000 visitors to the volcano every year.
-One from a 16-deck cruise liner, Ovation of the Seas, was there at the time.

-Royal Caribbean confirmed late on Monday that several passengers from the ship were on a day trip to the island but did not provide further information.
+Royal Caribbean confirmed late on Monday that several passengers on its a 16-deck cruise liner, Ovation of the Seas, were on a day trip to the island but did not provide further information.

-Janet Urey, 61, a nurse from Richmond, Virginia, said her son Matthew, 36, was injured in the eruption while on honeymoon.
+Janet Urey, 61, a nurse from Richmond, Virginia, said her son Matthew, 36, and his wife, Janet, 32, were cruise passengers injured in the eruption while on their honeymoon.

 “The phone rang at midnight.
 Then I heard a voicemail come on.
 It was my son.
 He said, ‘Mom ... this is not a joke.
 A volcano erupted while we were on the island.
 We’re at the hospital with severe burns.’”